-As the above illustration from the musical shows, this song is sung by the Jeeno Casino staff, dressed as babies.
+As the illustration above shows, in the musical this song is sung by the Jeeno Casino staff, dressed as babies.
 During each refrain, a large "Wheel of Fortune" spins on the wall behind them.

 Peace Machine (Page 58)

 Like "Animals of the Planet Earth", the "Peace Machine" has lots of moving parts.
 Although it is written in 6-part harmony and sung in 10 different languages, it is quite easy.
 And since it is so mechanically constructed, we are calling it the "Peace Machine" instead of "One World, One Song" (as it is titled in the Twimfina musical).